Icelandic summer is calling you for an adventure. | Check this out!

 This geological wonder shouldn’t be visited without a guide or a lava cave expert.
 Raufarhólshellir Lava Tunnel Small Group Tour is one of the most budget-friendly experiences you can have in Iceland and our expert guides make sure to keep you safe and informed at all times.

-• Raufarhólshellir is the 4th largest lava cave in Iceland.
+• Raufarhólshellir is the fourth-largest lava cave in Iceland.

-• The cave once housed a framed epitaph document and a cinerary urn with the remains of the last member of an Indian tribe from the Fire Island.
+• The cave once housed a framed epitaph document and a cinerary urn with the remains of the last member of an Indian tribe from Fire Island.
 Sadly, the urn was taken from the cave, and its location remains unknown.
-Your guide will tell you the full story.

 Lava tunnels are natural canals that form when active flowing magma starts to harden creating a thin lava crust on top.
 This lava crust then thickens as more lava flows and results in the formation of the lava tunnel roof.
 The hot running lava continues to flow through, but the roof stays solid.